-My name is Dennis Osorio.
-One of my long-term personal and professional goals is to make a difference in everyday people’s lives.
+My name is Dennis P. Osorio.
+A major long-term goal of mine is to make a difference in everyday people’s lives.
 This has mostly taken the form of working in the nonprofit sector, sometimes in direct service and other times in grassroots organizing.
-One theme and assumption that underlies many of my activities is a belief in education as a tool for empowerment.

 Below is a timeline of my professional highlights beginning with the latest year on top.